sflyranger/LLM-twin-from-scratch/README.md

     - Sample size depends on the breadth of the technical corpora.
     - Data Curation can be more challenging.
   - Few shot prompting can be a viable alternative to fine-tuning, it depends on the use case.
-  - ###### Rule Based filtering:
+  - ##### Rule Based filtering:
-    - Relies o explicit, pre-defined rules to evaluate and filter data samples.
+    - Relies on explicit, pre-defined rules to evaluate and filter data samples.
     - Length filtering sets thresholds for the acceptable length of responses in the dataset.
       - Extremely short responses often lack the neccessary information needed.
       - Extremely long responses may contain irrelevant or redundant information.